AlparDuman/archive-video-batch/README.md

 ## Installation

-Move the file 'Archival Video Converter.bat' to a location where you can drag and drop the video files you want to convert, such as the desktop.
+Move the file 'Archive Video.bat' to a location where you can drag and drop the video files you want to convert, such as the desktop.

 ## Usage